-There's nothing like a cozy winter wedding in a snow-covered locale.
-But if you're planning wintertime nuptials yourself, there are a few extra things you may want to add to your list so that you can keep your guests happy (and warm) during your celebration.
-Whether you are hosting your wedding in a place known for its freezing temperatures or a place with milder weather, here are 10 things your guests will be thrilled to see at your winter wedding.
+There's nothing like a cozy winter wedding in a snow-covered locale, but if you're planning wintertime nuptials yourself, there are a few extra things you may want to add to your to-do list to ensure that your guests are happy (and warm) during your celebration.
+Whether you're hosting your wedding in a place known for its freezing temperatures or a locale with milder weather, here are 11 things your guests will be thrilled to see at your winter wedding.

 An Outdoor Fire Pit